drduh/macOS-Security-and-Privacy-Guide/README.md

 Accounts can be created and managed in System Preferences.
 On settled systems, it is generally easier to create a second admin account and then demote the first account.
 This avoids data migration.
 Newly installed systems can also just add a standard account.

-Demoting an account can be done either from the the new admin account in System Preferences – the other account must be logged out – or by executing these commands (it may not be necessary to execute both, see [issue #179](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/179)):
+Demoting an account can be done either from the new admin account in System Preferences – the other account must be logged out – or by executing these commands (it may not be necessary to execute both, see [issue #179](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/179)):

 ```console
 $ sudo dscl . -delete /Groups/admin GroupMembership <username>